-More information about Kiribati is available on the Kiribati Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Kiribati is available on the Kiribati country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States and Kiribati signed a treaty of friendship in 1979, following Kiribati’s independence from the United Kingdom.
 Full diplomatic relations were established in 1980.
 The United States and Kiribati have enjoyed a close relationship based on mutual respect and shared interests.
-The two countries work closely together on a broad range of issues, from strengthening regional security, to promoting education and climate resilience, to protecting fisheries and food and water security.
+The two countries work together on a broad range of issues, including strengthening regional security, promoting education and climate resilience, and protecting fisheries and food and water security.
 The United States has no consular or diplomatic facilities in the country.
-Officers of the U.S. Embassy in Fiji are concurrently accredited to Kiribati and make regular visits.
+Officers of the U.S. Embassy in Fiji are concurrently accredited to Kiribati and made regular visits to Kiribati prior to COVID-19 related border closures.
 In November 2018, the United States and Kiribati commemorated the 75th anniversary of the Battle of Tarawa, one of the bloodiest of World War II’s Pacific Theater.
 The two countries actively cooperate in the repatriation of remains of U.S. Marines fallen in that battle.

 U.S. Assistance to Kiribati

-The United States has an expanded shiprider agreement with Kiribati under the Oceania Maritime Security Initiative (OMSI) to provide security and support missions that permit Kiribati law enforcement officials to ride aboard U.S. Navy and U.S. Coast Guard vessels.
-The United States also contributes U.S. Coast Guard and U.S. Navy air assets to search and rescue operations as well as regional Forum Fisheries Agency (FFA) operations that help Kiribati protect earnings from fishing licenses in the country’s exclusive economic zone (EEZ).
-Additionally, Kiribati participates in U.S. Pacific Command sponsored workshops on topics including humanitarian assistance/disaster relief and maritime security.
+The United States has a maritime law enforcement agreement with Kiribati under the Oceania Maritime Security Initiative (OMSI) that enhances regional security.
+Entered into force in November 2008 and amended in March 2013, the maritime law enforcement agreement permits Kiribati law enforcement officers to ride aboard U.S. Navy and U.S. Coast Guard vessels or aircraft and grants authority to the United States to stop, board, and search vessels suspected of violating Kiribati laws and regulations and enter the territorial seas of the Republic of Kiribati.
+The United States also contributes U.S. Coast Guard and U.S. Navy air assets to search and rescue operations and regional Forum Fisheries Agency (FFA) operations that help Kiribati protect earnings from fishing licenses in the country’s exclusive economic zone (EEZ).

 Bilateral Economic Relations

 U.S. trade with Kiribati is limited.
-Kiribati is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access to U.S. fishing vessels in exchange for a license fee paid by U.S. industry.
-Under a separate Economic Assistance Agreement associated with the Treaty, the United States government currently provides $21 million per year to Pacific island parties.
-The majority of U.S. tourists to Kiribati visit Christmas Island (Kiritimati) in the Line Islands on fishing and diving vacations as there is a direct flight from Hawaii.
+Kiribati is a party to the South Pacific Tuna Treaty, which provides access for U.S. fishing vessels to fish in waters under the jurisdiction of Pacific Island parties in exchange for a license fee paid by U.S. industry.
+Under a separate Economic Assistance Agreement associated with the Treaty, the United States government currently provides $21 million per year to the Pacific Island parties.
+Pre-pandemic, the majority of U.S. tourists to Kiribati visited Kiritimati (Christmas Island) in the Line Islands.

 Kiribati’s Membership in International Organizations

-Kiribati and the United States belong to a number of the same international organizations, including the United Nations, the International Monetary Fund, the World Bank, the Asian Development Bank, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
+Kiribati and the United States belong to a number of the same international organizations, including the United Nations, the International Monetary Fund, the World Bank, the Asian Development Bank, the Pacific Community (SPC), and the Secretariat of the Regional Environmental Programme (SPREP).
 Kiribati also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.